$0.00 – $150.00

 As we enter summer, there’s potential for prioritizing writing, but how?
 How do we prioritize what matters to us—the projects with real purpose—rather than falling into writing for the sake of writing, or productivity mode?

 Together, we’ll use contemplative, body-based practices for grounding and guiding the planning process.
 After practicing five methods for finding the strong yes, we’ll apply those methods through writing time.
-We’ll also consider our relationships to writing and what derails us as writers—making plans for how to regain our focus and energy whenever we struggle (as all writers do).
+We’ll also consider our relationships with writing and what derails us as writers—making plans for how to regain our focus and energy whenever we struggle (as all writers do).

 When will the workshop be offered?